Azure/cortana-intelligence-churn-prediction-solution/Technical Deployment Guide/README.md

 ### Load Historical Data into Azure SQL Data Warehouse
-1. Open the createTableAndLoadData.dsql in the resources in Visual Studio 2015 with SQL Server Data Tools (SSDT)
+1. Open the [createTableAndLoadData.dsql](resource/createTableAndLoadData.dsql) in the resources in Visual Studio 2015 with SQL Server Data Tools (SSDT)
 2. Click the green button on the top-left core of the file window.
 3. Input the corresponding info for this solution.
-Choose "SQL Server Authentication" for **Authentication**.
+Choose **SQL Server Authentication** for **Authentication**.
 Choose the database with name of the unique string you specified earlier.
 4. Wait until all the queries finishes.

 ### Set up Azure Machine Learning

 #### Create Azure Machine Learning Workspace

 1. Go to Azure Portal https://ms.portal.azure.com and choose the resource group you just deployed
 2. In "Overview" panel, click **+** and enter **Machine Learning Workspace** and hit "Enter" key to search
 3. Click **Machine Learning Workspace** offered by Microsoft in "Intelligence + analytics" category
 4. Click **Create** at the bottom of the description panel
 5. In the Machine Learning workspace panel,
-    1. Enter your unique string for "Workspace name"
+    1. Enter your **unique string** for "Workspace name"
     2. Leave "subscription", "Resource group", and "Location" as the default
-    3. Choose "Use existing" for "Storage account"
+    3. Choose **Use existing** for "Storage account"
-    4. Choose "standard" for "Workspace pricing tier"
+    4. Choose **standard** for "Workspace pricing tier"
-    5. Choose "Create new" for "Web service plan"
+    5. Choose **Create new** for "Web service plan"
-    6. Click on "Web service plan tier", choose "S1 Standard" and click "Select" at the bottom
+    6. Click on **Web service plan tier**, choose **S1 Standard** and click **Select** at the bottom
-    7. Click "Create" at the bottom
+    7. Click **Create** at the bottom

 #### Deploy Azure Machine Learning Predictive Web Service
 1. Go to
 https://gallery.cortanaintelligence.com/Experiment/Retail-Churn-Predictive-Exp-1
-2. Click "Open in Studio" on the right.
+2. Click **Open in Studio** on the right.
 Login as needed.
 3. Choose the region and workspace.
 For region, you should choose the region that your resource group resides.
-For workspace, you should choose the workspace with the name the same as your unique string.
+You can get the information from [#Create-an-Azure-Resource-Group]  For workspace, you should choose the workspace with the name the same as your unique string.
 4. Wait until the experiment is copied
 5. Input database information in the two "Import Data" modules.
 You only need to Change "Database server name", "Database name", "User name" and "Password".
 Use the information you collected in the "Create Azure SQL Data Warehouse" section.
 Leave the query as it is
 6. Click "Run" at the bottom of the page.
 It takes around three minutes to run the experiment.